rails/rails/guides/source/active_record_validations.md

 By definition, an object is valid if the collection is empty after running validations.

-Note that an object instantiated with `new` will not report errors even if it's technically invalid, because validations are automatically run only when the object is saved, such as with the `create` or `save` methods.
+NOTE: An object instantiated with `new` will not report errors even if it's technically invalid, because validations are automatically run only when the object is saved, such as with the `create` or `save` methods.